aws-samples/cdk-eks-blueprints-patterns/docs/patterns/custom-networking-with-ipv4.md

 nginx-8f458dc5b-zsj5l   1/1     Running   0          19s   100.64.0.142   ip-10-0-61-228.us-east-2.compute.internal   <none>           <none>
 ```

-Also we can see that the Pods are assigned IP addresses from the secondary CIDR `100.64` range.
+Also we can see that the pods are assigned IP addresses from the secondary CIDR `100.64` range.